 Waterbodies where the water quality standard is not attained as a result of pollution rather than a pollutant (e.g., the aquatic life beneficial use is not supported due to hydrologic alteration or habitat alteration) are placed in Category 4c.

 Waterbodies placed in Category 5 are those for which the water quality standard is not attained for at least one waterbody-pollutant combination and a TMDL is required.
 While the Category 5 condition category is applied at the waterbody level, a TMDL requirement status is applied at the waterbody-pollutant level to track the TMDL requirement status of each waterbody-pollutant combination.
 The TMDL requirement status options are 5A, 5B, 5C, and 5ALT and are listed in Appendix C5: Category 5 Waterbody Segments.
 A TMDL requirement status of 5A applies to a waterbody-pollutant combination where water quality standard is not attained and a TMDL is still required.
 In some circumstances, TMDLs have been adopted by the Water Boards but approval from U.S. EPA is pending.
 In these cases, the waterbody-pollutant combination remains in Category 5A.
 A status of 5B applies to a waterbody-pollutant combination that is not attaining standards yet, but the listing is being addressed by a U.S. EPA-approved TMDL.
 A status of 5C applies to a waterbody-pollutant combination that is not attaining standards yet, but the listing is being addressed by actions other than a TMDL (such as a 4b determination).
 A status of 5ALT applies to a waterbody-pollutant combination that is being addressed by a TMDL alternative.
-(The TMDL requirement status of ALT is synonymous with the U.S. EPA condition subcategory 5-alt, as described below.)
+(The TMDL requirement status of ALT is synonymous with the U.S. EPA condition subcategory 5r, as described below.)

-Additionally, U.S. EPA has created an optional subcategory under Category 5 – subcategory 5-alternative (“5-alt”) or 5ALT.
-This subcategory is used to organize, and clearly articulate, which waterbody-pollutants combinations are listed as impaired but are being addressed by an alternative restoration approach.
-This subcategorization process provides transparency to the public and facilitates tracking of alternative restoration projects that are consistent with the U.S. EPA’s 2018 Program Vision.
-The 2018 Program Vision states that while TMDLs are the dominant analytic and informational tool for addressing impaired waters, there are other tools that may be more immediately beneficial or practicable to achieving water quality standards under certain circumstances.
-If a waterbody is categorized under 5-alt, the legal obligation to develop a TMDL is not eliminated; however, states may justify deprioritizing the development of a TMDL should an alternative restoration project be implemented for that waterbody.
-Should an alternative restoration project result in attainment of water quality standards, a waterbody could be removed from the 303(d) list without the need to develop a TMDL.
-Finally, because waters for which alternative restoration approaches are pursued remain on the 303(d) list, the U.S. EPA will not take action to approve or disapprove a state’s alternative restoration approach.
+Additionally, U.S. EPA has created an optional subcategory under Category 5 – referred to as subcategory 5r.
+This subcategory is used to organize, and clearly articulate, which waterbody-pollutants combinations are listed as impaired but are being addressed by an ARP.
+This subcategorization process provides transparency to the public and facilitates tracking of ARP projects that are consistent with the U.S. EPA’s 2018 Program Vision.
+The 2018 Program Vision states that while TMDLs are the dominant analytic and informational tool for addressing impaired waters, there are other tools that may be more immediately beneficial or practicable to achieving water quality standards under certain circumstances, including the implementation of a near-term plan or description of actions, with a schedule and milestones.
+If a waterbody is categorized under 5r, the legal obligation to develop a TMDL remains until the water quality standard is achieved.; however, states may justify deprioritizing the development of a TMDL should an ARP be implemented for that waterbody.
+Should an ARP result in attainment of water quality standards, a waterbody could be removed from the 303(d) list without the need to develop a TMDL.
+Finally, because waters for which ARPs are pursued remain on the 303(d) list, the U.S. EPA will not take action to approve or disapprove a state’s ARP.
 See Figure 2-4 for Examples of Integrated Report Condition Categories.

 Figure 2-4: Examples of Integrated Report Condition Category Determination